Illtud: Cult and veneration

 John Stow's 1603 list of the bishops of London includes an "Iltuta" who is sometimes conflated with Illtud.

 Arthurian connections

 According to the 12th century Life of St. Illtud, Illtud's father was Bicanus, a minor Breton prince, and his mother was Rieingulid, a princess and daughter of Anblaud, king of Lesser Britain (Brittany).
-This is probably meant to be Ewyas, an area on the Herefordshire-Monmouthshire border, which retains many memories of Arthur and Illtud's family.
 He was alleged to be the cousin of the legendary King Arthur, serving him as a young soldier.

 One medieval Welsh document names Illtud, in his knightly days, as one of the triumvirate (the others were named Cadoc and Peredur) to whom King Arthur gave custody of the Holy Grail.
 On this basis, some scholars have tried to identify Knight Illtud with Sir Galahad.